distro/distro.github.com/docs/packo/quickstart.md

 For proper coverage of all the ins and outs, see [Rbuild Writing](/docs/packo/rbuild-writing.html).
 The [General Concepts](/docs/packo/general-concepts.html) chapter will also be of use.

-Note that the examples used here, whilst based upon real tree ebuilds, have had several parts chopped out, changed and simplified.
+Note that the examples used here, whilst based upon real tree rbuilds, have had several parts chopped out, changed and simplified.

 First rbuild